realXtend/tundra/doc/User_and_Programmers_guide.md

 #### From binary ####

-Download latest WebTundra package from [WebTundra Catalog](http://catalogue.fiware.org/enablers/3dui-webtundra/downloads) and extract the zip file
+Download latest WebTundra package from [Catalog](http://catalogue.fiware.org/enablers/3dui-webtundra/downloads) and extract the zip file

-Startup the Synchronization server:

-<pre>TundraConsole --server --headless --file scenes/Physics/scene.txml</pre>
+Startup the Synchronization server `TundraConsole --server --headless --file scenes/Physics/scene.txml`

-Start `apache2` or `node.js http-server` in where you extracted the zip file and open `client.html` in web browser and press connect.
+Start `apache2` or `node.js http-server` in folder where you extracted the zip file and open `client.html` in web browser and press connect.

 #### From source ####